rkulla/vimogen/README.md

 your Vim plugins via Pathogen bundles/git repos and automates installing and updating your bundles.

+There are other ways to handle the automation of installing Vim plugins via pathogen -- such as making your entire .vim directory a git repo and then making the plugin directories git submodules -- but I prefer this simpler method I created.

 Installation
 ============
 Create a manifest file called $HOME/.vimogen_repos that conists